omaromeir/stat540-2014-project/README.md

 The data is comprised of 31 samples, split into 3 groups: 11 control samples, 10 Crohn's disease patients, and 10 ulcerative colitis patients.
 Each sample is from a different individual (patient or control).

-As far as we can tell there are 33,792 biological replicates.
+As far as we can tell there are no replicates, biological or technical.

 ### Work Plan